adiimated/Customer-Data-Analysis/README.md

 This result can also be visualized into a tree form which would help the layman understand them quickly.
 The Tree format concentrates on which age and salary group the owner of the shop should focus on.
 1 indicates the higher probability of purchase and 0 indicates the lower probability.
 Advertisements in this case should cater to and older age group with high income salary.

 ### Dataset 2
+The elbow method is a heuristic method of interpretation and validation of consistency within cluster analysis designed to help find the appropriate number of clusters in a dataset.
+With the help of which we found out the optimum number of clusters ,which is 5.

 ### Dataset 3